 - 8. Secondly, the Scottish Index of Multiple Deprivation quintile classification of offenders' home address where available suggests a differing pattern between those convicted of death by driving offences and the general offending population.
-For Section 1 offences, offenders are less likely to come from the most deprived quintile (24% compared to 39%) and more likely to come from the fourth and fifth least deprived quintiles (25% and 14% respectively, compared to 12% and 8%) than the general offending population.
-Similarly, for Section 2B offences, offenders are less likely to come from the most deprived quintile (22% compared to 39%) and more likely to come from the fourth and fifth least deprived quintiles (18% and 14%, compared to 12% and 8%). - 9.
+For section 1 offences, offenders are less likely to come from the most deprived quintile (24% compared to 39%) and more likely to come from the fourth and fifth least deprived quintiles (25% and 14% respectively, compared to 12% and 8%) than the general offending population.
+Similarly, for section 2B offences, offenders are less likely to come from the most deprived quintile (22% compared to 39%) and more likely to come from the fourth and fifth least deprived quintile (22% compared to 39%) and more likely to come from the fourth and fifth least deprived quintile (18% and 14%, compared to 12% and 8%). - 9.
 Insufficient data are available to allow for analysis of offenders' ethnic group.